This form can be used to run ATRAN in order to compute a synthetic

 range chosen, the longer it takes to perform

-the calculations.)
+means that no smoothing will be done.)
 A comment can be added to the output files, but is not necessary.
 Although

 this version of ATRAN allows the user to specify the latitude of the observatory,